chronicleprotocol/documentation/docs/validators/troubleshooting.md

 The installation script attempts to create `$HOME/.kube/config`  and sets this in the `$HOME/.bashrc`

-You made need to log out and log back in, to create a new shell terminal session which will contain the correct KUBECONFIG variable, or run `source ~/.bashrc` to reload you shell config, or manually set it with `export KUBECONFIG=~/.kube/config`
+You may need to log out and log back in, to create a new shell terminal session which will contain the correct KUBECONFIG variable, or run `source ~/.bashrc` to reload you shell config, or manually set it with `export KUBECONFIG=~/.kube/config`

 NOTE: It is **not** advisable to run kubectl and helm commands as root (or `sudo kubectl ...` or `sudo helm ...`.

-The user provided configs are sufficient enough, and interacting with the k3s cluster and its resources.
+The user-provided configs are sufficient for interacting with the k3s cluster and its resources.

 Make sure that you `$KUBECONFIG` is set to a file that is accessible by your system user with the correct permissions.